lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script list files in long format and id
+this creates a directory in tmp dir